Get insider access

 1. Best High Refresh Rate Monitor

-The best high refresh rate monitor is the LG 32GS95UE-B. While it normally operates at 4k @ 240Hz, it also has a 1080p @ 480Hz Dual-Mode ideal for competitive and esports gamers.
-It has exceptionally low input lag of 1.8 ms in 480Hz Dual-Mode, so it's remarkably responsive.
-Additionally, if you prefer a smaller screen size, it has 27-inch and 24-inch virtual screen modes, adding only 0.1 ms of lag.
-It also has an exceptionally low response time, with an average transition time of 0.3 ms in Dual-Mode.
-This means that scenes with lots of motion are extremely sharp, and the screen rapidly transitions to a new scene.
-In total, the monitor's signal-to-response latency is 2.1 ms, so it has remarkable responsiveness overall.
+The best high refresh rate monitor is the 480Hz Sony INZONE M10S.
+It has exceptionally low input lag of 1.7 ms, so it's remarkably responsive.
+It also has an exceptionally low response time, with an average first response transition time of 0.2 ms. This means that scenes with lots of motion are extremely sharp, and the screen rapidly transitions to a new scene.
+In total, the monitor's signal-to-response latency is 1.9 ms, so it has remarkable responsiveness overall.

 Additionally, it has outstanding picture quality, so you'll enjoy vivid colors and bright highlights during long gaming sessions.
 However, it has distracting VRR flicker with changing frame rates.
-If you're looking for a monitor with an option to reduce VRR flicker, check out the ASUS ROG Swift OLED PG32UCDP.
-However, its flicker control setting causes stuttering, and this monitor has considerably higher input lag in its 24.5" and 27" modes.
+If you're looking for a monitor with an option to reduce VRR flicker, check out the ASUS ROG Swift OLED PG27AQDP.
+However, its flicker control setting causes stuttering, it costs more, and it has more bugs.

 If you only need a 240Hz display, look at the 27-inch 1440p ASUS ROG Strix OLED XG27AQDMG.
-It has a slightly higher input lag than the MPG 271QRX QD-OLED but is still very responsive.
-As an OLED, it still has the same fast response times as the MSI.
-This means its signal-to-response latency is 2.9 ms, only 0.7 ms more than the Gigabyte, so it still feels extremely responsive.
+It has slightly higher input lag than the MSI MPG 271QRX QD-OLED, but as an OLED, it still has the same fast response times as the MSI.
+This means its signal-to-response latency is 2.9 ms, only 0.7 ms more than the MSI, so it still feels extremely responsive.

 Like other OLEDs, it has fantastic picture quality, with vivid colors and highlights that pop for an engaging experience during long sessions.
 Additionally, it has a flicker reduction feature, though it adds a bit of stuttering.
-However, if you want a larger 240Hz monitor with a 4k resolution, check out the Samsung Odyssey OLED G8/G80SD S32DG80.
+However, if you want a larger 240Hz monitor with a 4k resolution, check out the MSI MPG 321URX QD-OLED.
 It has more vivid colors than the ASUS, but it requires a powerful graphics card to maintain the high resolution and costs more.

 Notable Mentions